 Osteomalacia is a condition that is similar to osteoporosis where the bones are weakened.
 But what makes this condition different from osteoporosis is that in osteomalacia there is difficulty in the process of bone-building.
 In osteoporosis, existing bones become weak.

 Osteomalacia occurs when there is vitamin D deficiency.
 As a nutrient, the benefits of vitamin D are enormous because it is instrumental for the absorption of calcium in the stomach.

 Vitamin D is helpful for the maintenance of phosphate and calcium levels which is needed in the proper formation of bones.
 Vitamin D can be acquired from ultraviolet rays of the sun and also from food items such as fish and dairy products.

 Signs of osteomalacia are few.
 The most common signs include fracturing of the bones and weakening of the muscles.
 A person who suffers from the condition of osteomalacia has a difficult time walking and may develop abnormal gait.

 Treatment of Both Osteoporosis and Osteomalacia:

-When it comes to the treating osteoporosis it is mainly focussed on preventing the onset, maintaining healthy bone density, preventing fractures and reducing pain.
+When it comes to treating osteoporosis it is mainly focused on preventing the onset, maintaining healthy bone density, preventing fractures and reducing pain.
 This treatment is done by making adjustments to your lifestyle as we daily meal plan in addition to taking medications and health supplements.

-As the first line of treatment of osteomalacia, the patient will be prescribed a number of phosphate, vitamin D and calcium health supplements.
+As the first line of treatment of osteomalacia, the patient will be prescribed a number of phosphates, vitamin D, and calcium health supplements.
 Additionally, the patient will be asked to spend some time out in the sun for the absorption of sunlight.